cyclejs/cyclejs/rx-run/docs/api.md

 #### Arguments:

 - `tagName :: String` a name for identifying the custom element.
-- `dataFlowNode :: DataFlowNode` the implementation of the custom element.
+- `definitionFn :: Function` the implementation for the custom element.

 - - -